sevimcengiz/sevimcengiz.github.io/content/authors/admin/_index.md

 ---

-Sevim Cengiz is a PhD candidate at Computational Imaging Lab (CIL) under the supervision of Dr. Esin Ozturk Isik.
+Sevim Cengiz is a PhD candidate at Computational Imaging Lab (CIL) under the supervision of Dr. Esin Ozturk Isik and a research assistant at BioMedIA Lab under the supervision of Dr. Mohammad Yaqub.

-My current research focuses on MRSI data analysis, super resolution of MRSI, and new deep learning techniques.
+My current research focuses on MRSI data analysis, super resolution of MRSI, medical image segmentation and new deep learning techniques.

 My motivation for open-source has started when I met with GannetMask_Philips.m in Github.
 There is no need to reinvent the wheel.
 Read more, explore more, code more, enjoy more, love more.

+Bogazici University & MBZUAI